hantswilliams/dashboard-builder-cms-longisland/README.md

 Built with [dashboard-builder](https://github.com/hantswilliams/dashboard-builder)!

-If you want to quickly visit the deployed version, please go to [https://dashboard-builder-nyhospitals.appliedhealthinformatics.com/](https://dashboard-builder-nyhospitals.appliedhealthinformatics.com/) to see the version currently running on Vercel.
+If you want to quickly visit the deployed version, please go to [https://dashboard-builder-nyhospitals.appliedhealthinformatics.com/](https://dashboard-builder-nyhospitals.appliedhealthinformatics.com/) to see the version currently running on GCP Cloud Run.

 ## To run locally: